egoist/poi.js.org/docs/options.md

 The path to load resource from, it's useful when your site is located at a subpatch like `http://example.com/blog`, you need to set `homepage` to `/blog/` in this situation.

+### removeDist

+Type: `boolean`<br>
+Default: `undefined`

+In production mode, we will remove `dist/*` by default when the generated files contain hash like `vendor.f8rbdf92.js`.
+And there's hash by default for long-term caching purpose.

+To disable this, you can set it to `false`, to always enable this even if the filename does not contain hash, you can set it to `true`.

 ## Development

 ### port